-Niagara Mohawk's distribution and transmission underground system is made up of facilities such as manholes, hand-holes, vaults, URD pad mounted transformers, and switchgear.
-Fiberglass hand holes are exempt from stray voltage testing under the Safety Standards.1 Stray voltage testing of the Company's underground system is currently performed by contractors.
-Facility inspections of the underground system are currently performed by the Company's internal workforce.
+Niagara Mohawk's distribution and transmission underground system is made up of facilities such as manholes, hand-holes, vaults, and switchgear.
+Fiberglass hand holes are exempt from stray voltage testing under the Safety Standards.
+Stray voltage testing of the Company's underground system is currently performed by contractors.
+Facility inspections of the underground system are currently performed by contractors.

-1 See July 21, 2005 Order, at 23; December 15, 2008 Order, at Appendix A, § 3(a).
+&lt;sup>1 See July 21, 2005 Order, at 23; March 22, 2013 Order, at Appendix A, 3(c).